 - Bentley is required to undertake a prompt and thorough investigation of all reports of gender- and sex-based misconduct.
-This investigation is designed to be impartial, and the University utilizes independent, external investigators to help reduce any bias in the process. - The Office of Institutional Equity staff can offer supportive measures and reasonable protective measures to help you continue to live and learn at Bentley for the duration of the investigation. - The University has a strict and specific language that protects against retaliation.
+This investigation is designed to be impartial, and the University utilizes independent, external investigators to help reduce any bias in the process. - The Office of Institutional Equity staff can offer supportive measures and reasonable protective measures to help you continue to live and learn at Bentley for the duration of the investigation. - The University prohibits retaliation against any participant in a Title IX process or report.
 You should be able to participate in the Title IX investigation without facing any form of retaliation.